espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

 .. highlight:: bash

-2. Open a new terminal session and go to the directory that contains the project for debugging, e.g.
+2. Open a new terminal session and go to the directory that contains the project for debugging, e.g.,

     ::